TouchBistro vs Squirrel Systems: Restaurant POS Review

 If you’re looking for more of a traditional legacy system, you can purchase fixed POS terminals directly from Squirrel.
-There are several different fixed terminals to choose from, including options for both Windows and Linux.
+There are several different fixed terminals to choose from, including an option for Windows.
 And while these terminals can’t be moved around your restaurant, each features a low profile design and flexible mounting, which is ideal for the restaurant environment.

 However, if you want your staff to be able to move the POS terminals around your restaurant, Squirrel also offers some mobile tablet options like the Posiflex Tablet, which is built for both retail and hospitality use.

 Squirrel also notes that you can choose to “bring your own device.”
 This means that you can run Squirrel’s software on Android, Apple, or Windows mobile devices.
-Though it’s uncommon for a POS provider to support such a wide range of hardware, this is a major plus for restaurateurs that might prefer to mix and match devices.
+Though it’s uncommon for a POS provider to support such a wide range of hardware, this may be a plus for restaurateurs who prefer to mix and match devices.

 TouchBistro runs exclusively on iOS, which means the only devices you can use as POS terminals are iPads.
 For some restaurateurs, this limited choice of hardware may be a drawback, especially if they are looking for more traditional, fixed POS terminals.

 But while it’s true that there are only so many iPads to choose from, the upside is that iPads are an all-around great choice for restaurants.
 They’re very easy to set up and configure, meaning you can begin using them almost immediately.
 Additionally, iPads are the POS terminal of choice for many different restaurant POS systems, which means you may be able to save money on new hardware if you are switching from one iPad-based POS system to another (as long as your devices are a compatible generation).